thuml/Sundial/README.md

 ## Quickstart

-We release checkpoint and deft model wrapper to make zero-shot predictions on your customized data:
+We release checkpoint and model wrapper to make zero-shot predictions on your customized data:

 ```
 pip install transformers==4.40.1